cetinkaya/scal/README.md

 scal
 ====

-scal is a simple wrapper around cal (calendar) tool.
+scal is a simple wrapper around *cal* (calendar) tool (see man page of *cal* [here](http://man7.org/linux/man-pages/man1/cal.1.html)).
 It needs [Ruby](https://www.ruby-lang.org) to run.

-scal can be used to show several months of a year (or different years) at the same time.
+scal can be used to display several months of a year (or different years) at the same time.
 What follows is a list of examples to illustrate what you can do with it.

 ### Examples